Concurrency Limits

 Available on: >= 0.13.0

-property allows you to control the number of concurrent executions of a given flow by setting the limit
+property lets you limit how many executions of a flow can run concurrently by setting the limit

 key.

-You can treat concurrency as a global concurrency limit for that specific flow.
-The concurrency limit and behavior is then applied to all executions of that flow, regardless of whether those executions have been started automatically via a trigger, webhook, an API call or manually created from the UI.
+Think of concurrency as a global execution limit for that specific flow.
+The concurrency limit and behavior is then applied to all executions of that flow, regardless of whether those executions have been started automatically via a trigger, webhook, an API call, or manually created from the UI.

 For example, if you set the concurrency limit